Gert Schnider

 Gert Schnider (born 1979) is an Austrian professional multi-talented board-game player.
 In chess he is an International Master, in Go a 5th Dan, in shogi an amateur 5th Dan in Japan and 3rd Dan in Europe, and in Abalone a grandmaster.

 He is the MSO world champion of Abalone in 1999 and 2000 and the MSO world champion of Decamentathlon in 2000.

 In 2000, he held the First International Austrian Shogi Championship.
-Champion of the 2nd International Shogi Forum in 2002.
+He was Champion of the 2nd International Shogi Forum in 2002.

 He is living in Graz as an officially approved chess teacher "staatlich geprüfter Schachtrainer (A-Trainer)".